Russia claims to have taken full control of Mariupol - NewsBreak

 Heavy fighting was reported Friday in the Donbas, a mostly Russian-speaking expanse of coal mines and factories.

-“The liberation of the Luhansk People’s Republic is nearing completion,” Russian Defense Minister Sergei Shoigu declared, referring to the breakaway state proclaimed by pro-Moscow separatists in 2014 and recognized by the Kremlin.

-Serhiy Haidai, the governor of Luhansk, said Russian forces were especially focused on the Lysychansk-Bakhmut highway, the only road for evacuating people and delivering humanitarian supplies.
+Serhiy Haidai, the governor of Luhansk, said Russian forces shelled the Lysychansk-Bakhmut highway from multiple directions, taking aim at the only road for evacuating people and delivering humanitarian supplies.

-“The road is extremely important because it’s the only connection to other regions of the country,” he said via email.
-“The Russians are trying to cut us off from it, to encircle the Luhansk region.”
+“The Russians are trying to cut us off from it, to encircle the Luhansk region,” he said via email.

-Russian forces shelled the road constantly from multiple directions, but Ukrainian armored transports were still able to get through, Haidai added.

-Twelve people were killed in Severodonetsk, Haidai said.
-It was not immediately clear if that included the three at the school.
-In addition, more than 60 houses were destroyed across the region, he added.

-Russian forces now control 90 percent of Luhansk, but the attack on Severodonetsk failed — “the Russians suffered personnel losses and retreated,” Haidai said.
+But he said the Russians took losses in the attack on Severodonetsk and were forced to retreat.
 His account could not be independently verified.

 Another city, Rubizhne, has been “completely destroyed,” Haidai said.
 “Its fate can be compared to that of Mariupol.”